-Olive oil is a fantastic anti-inflammatory tool.
+Olive oil is anti-inflammatory!
 Its known benefits include:

 • Reduce the likelihood of certain cancers including breast cancer